We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Feel empowered to talk with a qualified healthcare professional, such as a registered dietitian, if you’re managing any of these behaviors.

-What is the most effective weight loss pill available?
+What is the most effective weight loss prescription drug?

 Keep in mind that because of the popularity of Wegovy, there’s currently a nationwide shortage, making the drug